FlexW/flask-mode/README.md

 ## Usage
 Start a flask server with `flask-run-server`.
 If the server is already running, it gets restarted.
 You can kill the server at any time with `flask-kill-server`.
 Tests can be run with `flask-run-tests`.
+A shell can be started with `flask-run-shell`.

 ### Default key bindings
 | Binding      | Command name        |